9001/copyparty/README.md

 * `--qrz 1` forces 1x zoom instead of autoscaling to fit the terminal size
   * 1x may render incorrectly on some terminals/fonts, but 2x should always work

-it uses the server hostname if [mdns](#mdns) is enbled, otherwise it'll use your external ip (default route) unless `--qri` specifies a specific ip-prefix or domain
+it uses the server hostname if [mdns](#mdns) is enabled, otherwise it'll use your external ip (default route) unless `--qri` specifies a specific ip-prefix or domain

 ## ftp server